Table of Contents

 Police officers do not issue tickets just because there was a collision.
 Accidents happen all the time, and if the law is not breached – or at least no instant evidence of a violation, there should be no severe repercussions by the law.

 When you’ve been in a car accident, you’re undoubtedly thinking, “Will I be issued a traffic citation?”
-You may be concerned that receiving a ticket indicates that you were the one responsible, which may prevent you from getting compensation in the event of an accident.
+You may be concerned that receiving a ticket indicates that you were responsible, which may prevent you from getting compensation in the event of an accident.
 This is a wrong statement.
 If the other motorist is primarily liable for the collision and your injuries, a ticket does not bar you from obtaining reimbursement from insurance or through a lawsuit.
 However, many accidents occur due to you or another driver breaking a traffic law.
 Officers will write you a ticket if they have reasonable grounds to believe you broke the law, whether or not it contributed to the accident.

 Who is Responsible if You Hit an Illegally Parked Car?